Ayshashafeek/_Kakkathollayiram_/README.md

 - Click the **Fork** button on GitHub to create your own copy of this repo.

 ### 2️⃣ Clone Your Fork
 git clone https://github.com/YOUR_USERNAME/YOUR_FORKED_REPO.git
 cd YOUR_FORKED_REPO
 ### 3️⃣ Install Dependencies
+bash
+Copy code
 npm install

-4️⃣ Start the Development Server
+###4️⃣ Start the Development Server
+bash
+Copy code
 npm run dev
+Open http://localhost:5173 in your browser.

 ✏️ Editing the Project
 Components are in src/components/